Hennepin Civil Court

 • The fee is increased from $5 per transmission to $25 per 50 pages transmitted or part thereof.
 This fee must be paid within 5 days of the transmission.
 Civil Filing will monitor the faxes for payment of the fee and will notify the judge if the fee has not been paid timely.
 Pay any applicable filing fees.

-Civil judges handled a "block" of cases, and the cases are initially assigned to civil judges on a random basis.
-For the following types of cases, once a case has been assigned, that judge handles that case all the way to the final disposition:
+Civil judges handle a "block" of cases, and the cases are initially assigned to civil judges on a random basis.
+For the following types of cases, once a case has been assigned, that judge handles the case all the way to the final disposition:

 • Appeals from administrative agency